RhodiumToad/pllua-ng/README.md

 and functions.
 However, it should be stable in the sense of "doesn't crash".

-Currently it should build against pg versions 9.5, 9.6 and 10 (and 11devel).
+Currently it should build against (recent point releases of) pg versions 9.5, 9.6 and 10 (and 11devel).
 It is known that this module will never work on pg versions before 9.5 (we rely critically on memory context callbacks, which were introduced in that version).

-Only Lua 5.3 is fully supported at this time, though it also is believed to work if built against LuaJIT with the COMPAT52 option (this is included in the Travis-ci test matrix).
+Only Lua 5.3 is fully supported at this time, though it also is believed to work if built against LuaJIT with the COMPAT52 option (this is included in the Travis-CI test matrix).

 CHANGES